 GENERAL HOUSING GUIDELINES

 You are responsible for cleaning up after yourself; we do have a contracted cleaning service but that does not alleviate individual responsibilities of cleanliness particularly in the kitchen and bathrooms.
-DIRTY DISHES MUST BE CLEANED IMMEDIATELY AFTER USE AND CANNOT BE LEFT THROUGHOUT THE DAY.
-FOOD MUST NOT BE LEFT ON THE COUNTERS, TABLETOPS OR STOVE .
+Dishes must be cleaned immediately after use, and food must not be left on the counters or stove.
 There is cabinet storage available for food but anything open must be sealed in an airtight container.
 It is essential that everyone follow these guidelines in order to control the rodent and insect population.
 Refrigerators must be kept clean at all times and before leaving the facility all personal food items must be removed.
 There is a dumpster located at the ABCRC for trash disposal.
 The bathrooms and the kitchen areas are for community use and must be properly maintained.

 WORKSHOP AND OUTER BUILDINGS

 The workshop is designed to function for all avenues of research.
 A limited number of hand and power tools are available for general use.
 Please meet with a staff member to discuss your tool needs and to receive training in the use of power tools.
 When tools are used, please return them to the proper storage area and alleviate the frustration of finding tools.
 ABCRC tools are NOT to be taken out into the field without prior approval.
 You MUST clean up after yourself in this area.
 Please do not store personal items such as bikes in these areas.
 Also, personal items should not be stored on the front porch of the facility; there is space for these items on the back porch.

 Personal vehicles may be parked in designated parking areas.
 Long-term parking should be away from the facility so as not to impede deliveries.